The Missing Cross to Purity

 for they are out of the way Christ, and sit down in their own ways.

-But, for the way-faring man, the way of holiness is;
+But for the way-faring man, is the way of holiness;

-for him, that is way-faring and seeking up and down for his beloved.
+for him who is way-faring and seeking up and down for his beloved.

 'I sought my beloved by night, and the watchmen smote me.'